BROWSER PERMISSIONS GUIDE

 Mozilla Firefox

-- If you use a headset, make sure Firefox is not still pointing to the built-in mic.
+- If you use a headset, make sure Firefox is not still pointing to the built-in microphone.

 Safari on macOS or iPhone

-Safari often needs two checks: the site permission in Safari and the app permission in Apple privacy settings.
-If Safari is not enabled under Privacy & Security > Microphone, no website inside Safari can capture audio correctly.
+Safari often needs two checks: the website permission in Safari and the app permission in Apple privacy settings.

 - On Mac, open System Settings > Privacy & Security > Microphone and allow Safari.